teaforthecat/bones/README.md

 ##### In play:

-The design goal is to basically combine these libraries and add a data api on top:
+The design goal is to basically combine these awesome projects.

 - [re-frame](https://github.com/Day8/re-frame).
 - [yada](https://github.com/juxt/yada).
 - [Onyx](https://github.com/onyx-platform/onyx).

+They share the values of data streaming and data as configuration; data all the way down, so to speak.
+So, you might ask, why not just use them directly?
+The intent of this framework is to provide sensible and helpful defaults, minimize the required configuration, and ensure those projects work well together.
+Hopefully, providing enough benefit, while also getting out of the way.

 ##### Influenced by: